destel/rill/README.md

 }
 ```

-While these measures are effective in preventing leaks, the pipeline may continue to operate in the background as long
+While these measures are effective in preventing leaks, the pipeline may continue draining values in the background as long
 as the initial stage produces values.
 A best practice is to manage the first stage (and potentially others) with a context,
 allowing for a controlled shutdown: